bank-vaults/secret-sync/README.md

 To get familiarized, we will show how you can use these tools to answer two questions:

-- How do I sync secrets from one store to another?
+- **Ops**: How do I synchronize secrets from one secret storage systems to another?
-- How do I consume secrets to bootstrap my configs?
+- **Dev**: How do I consume secrets to bootstrap my application?

 To answer the first question, we shall create some database secrets and synchronize them into Vault.<br>
 For the second question, we will use some secrets from Vault to create an access file for an application.